Goldmensch/pymarkdown-java-references/README.md

 ### Explicitly setting type of javadoc site
 In most cases, the extension will find out if a docsite must be loaded as prior to Java 9 or as from Java 9 onwards.
-But in some cases (like when using <https://javadoc.io>) this isn't always possible.
+But in some cases this isn't always possible.

 In such cases you have to state the needed type of javadoc site explicitly: